 We conclude by remarking on our decision to model nominal rigidities using the familiar Calvo framework.
 We think of the Calvo model as a useful reduced form for capturing the factors that contribute to nominal sluggishness.
-Given the key role of wages in our results, this suggests the importance of modeling these factors in a structural manner and integrating them into dynamic, general equilibrium models.
-This conclusion is consistent with a long strand in the macroeconomics literature.
+Given the key role of wages in our results, this suggests the importance of modeling these factors in a structural manner

-20 The time-series representation for output that they estimate is $(1 - 1.03L + 0.38L^2)y_t = \epsilon_p$ where y_t denotes log, detrended output and ε_t denotes the shock.
-The total output response to a unit shock in ε_t is 1/(1 - 1.03 + .38).
+&lt;sup>20 The time-series representation for output that they estimate is $(1 - 1.03L + 0.38L^2)y_t = \epsilon_o$ where $y_t$ denotes log, detrended output and $\epsilon_t$ denotes the shock.
+The total output response to a unit shock in $\epsilon_t$ is 1/(1 - 1.03 + .38).
 The percentage of this response occurring after the third period is obtained by subtracting the first three elements in the impulse response function.